eaze/data-science-homework/README.md

 Question 4.
 Forecasting (Data Science) [60 minutes]

-Write a function in R or Python that takes in a dataset (.csv file) and a number of days forward, and generates predictions for hourly order volume.
+Write a function in R or Python that takes in a dataset (.csv file; see data/hourly_volume.csv for sample data) and a number of days forward, and generates predictions for hourly order volume.